 - more veggies – add some more veggies to the mix!
 I would suggest ones that roast up quickly like asparagus, peppers, zucchini, or onions

 - spices – add some more spices to the mix.
 Some good additions would be onion powder, dried oregano, or dried thyme

 - Preheat oven to 375 degrees Fahrenheit and line a baking sheet with parchment paper.

-- In a small bowl mix together avocado oil, balsamic, 1 tablespoon lemon juice, and garlic powder.
+- In a small bowl mix together avocado oil, balsamic, 1 tablespoon lemon juice, garlic powder, and salt and pepper.
 Add mushrooms to a medium size bowl and add balsamic mixture.
 Mix well to combine.

 - Roast for 20-25 minutes until tender.
 Place in a medium size bowl and add 1 teaspoon lemon juice and chopped parsley.
 Stir to combine.
 Top with lemon zest.
 Enjoy!